 EXT is only a temporary notation.
 When the allowed time for late work has passed, the instructor should officially inform the Registrar of the final grade.
-The student's record will contain the "#" notation to indicate that this grade was obtained after an extension of time.
 Students who miss a midyear or final examination must be given an ABS (Absent), not an EXT.

-PA/FL

-The grade of Pass represents letter grades of A to D-; the grade of Fail represents the letter grade of E only.
+PA/FL The grade of Pass represents letter grades of A to D-; the grade of Fail represents the letter grade of E only.
 Students admitted to a course on a PA/FL basis are so identified on the grade sheet.
 For such students, only a grade of Pass or Fail can be accepted by the Registrar.
 Independent Study is always graded PA/FL.

-SAT/UNS

-The grade of Satisfactory includes letter grades from A to C-; the grade of Unsatisfactory represents work below C- and is considered a failing grade.
+SAT/UNS The grade of Satisfactory includes letter grades from A to C-; the grade of Unsatisfactory represents work below C- and is considered a failing grade.
 No students enrolled in courses graded SAT/UNS may receive letter grades in those courses.